 - Teaching dance for the non-specialist.

-Our INSET days are based on approximately 5 hours teaching and each is tailored specifically to the client’s requirements.
+Our INSET days are based on approximately five hours teaching and each is tailored specifically to the client’s requirements.
 The standard fee for one centre is £300 plus any travel, subsistence and accommodation expenses plus VAT.

 We operate a sliding scale system for INSET days involving more than one centre and it is important that we are aware of all participants involved in the day.
 The fee increases to £400 for two centres and then by £50 for each additional centre.
 This can be split equally across participants.